COVID-19 pandemic in Nevada: Events and live entertainment

 Various events, including concerts and shows, were postponed or canceled as a result of the pandemic.
-In Las Vegas, an ASEAN summit was postponed in February 2020, followed by the cancellations of large events such as the Global Gaming Expo, the Consumer Electronics Show, the AVN Awards, and the Electric Daisy Carnival.
-Burning Man, an event held annually in the Black Rock Desert, was also canceled.
+These included Burning Man, the Consumer Electronics Show, the AVN Awards, and an ASEAN summit.
 In Las Vegas, live musical entertainment was largely prohibited, except for ambient music.
 Promotion and ticket sales for such entertainment were not allowed, and dancing was also prohibited.
 Two long-running Las Vegas shows, Le Rêve and Zumanity, closed permanently as a result of the pandemic.

 At the end of September 2020, Sisolak announced new guidelines which would allow for the return of live shows and conventions, with reduced capacity.
 Showrooms and theaters would have to submit safety plans, and such venues would be limited to either 250 people or 50-percent capacity, whichever is less.
 Large shows faced the difficulty of making a profit with such reduced capacity.
 Stadiums were allowed to admit 10 percent of their usual capacity, and conventions were allowed to proceed with a 1,000-person limit.
 The changes were considered to be among the most significant advances since the start of the pandemic.
 Officials in the entertainment industry applauded Sisolak's relaxing of COVID-19 restrictions.
-In response to an increase in the number of cases, Sisolak issued new restrictions in November 2020 that limited capacity for many venues.
+In response to rising cases, Sisolak issued new restrictions in November 2020 that limited capacity for many venues.

 In March 2021, the state reduced the minimum distance required between performers and audience members, allowing for a broader return of shows.
-Later that month, the Las Vegas entertainment industry showed improvement, with 39 shows playing throughout the area.
+Signs of improvement soon became evident in the Las Vegas entertainment industry, with 39 shows playing throughout the area.
 However, this was down from an average of 150 shows prior to the pandemic.